MagSafe Battery Pack

 The unique feature of Apple's battery pack is reverse charging.
 Connect the iPhone to power with the MagSafe Battery Pack attached, and it will be charged via the iPhone.

 Apple hasn't provided much detail about the reverse charging feature.
 Presumably, the iPhone will need to be fully charged before it starts passing power through to the battery pack.

 The battery pack originally shipped with only 5W wireless charging but increased to 7.5W wireless charging via a firmware update released in April 2022.

 There is only one color option for the MagSafe Battery Pack — white.
 The soft-touch plastic material doesn't attract fingerprints easily and feels almost rubbery to the touch.

 It is designed to be the exact width of an iPhone 12 mini and slightly thicker than any iPhone 12 model.
 It measures 4.46in x 3.24in x .93in and weighs about 4 ounces.

 There is a small cutout for an LED to indicate when the battery pack is working.
 It briefly shows a green light when connected to an iPhone or power.

-The MagSafe connection feels strong enough that one can grip the battery pack without fear of the iPhone dropping away.
+The MagSafe connection feels strong enough to grip the battery pack without fear of the iPhone dropping away.
 In addition, the strength of the magnetic connection feels stronger when using an official MagSafe case, likely due to the proximity of the magnets.

-When anything MagSafe is used with leather cases, expect a small indentation from the MagSafe magnets.
+When anything MagSafe is used with leather cases, expect a slight indentation from the MagSafe magnets.
 This is expected and described in the product support information by Apple.

 The MagSafe Battery Pack has a 1,460mAh capacity at 7.62V.
 This translates to roughly 2,920mAh since the iPhone has a 3.81V rating.